Lincoln High School, New Zealand: Houses

 Lincoln High school has a 6 house system, with Īnaka (pink), Mako (blue), Kūaka (orange), Pātiki (red), Kāhu (green), and Kōtare (yellow).
 These houses also provide the structure for Linc classes, which remain the same for each student throughout their time at Lincoln High.

+Lincoln County Incident

+Lincoln High School students, staff and parents led by the schools head of art, Tony Brittenden, created the film Lincoln County Incident (1980).
+It showed at Cannes Film Festival (television section) in 1980 before getting a local screening at the Academy Cinema and finishing the year at the New Zealand Film Festival.